-When humidity levels go up and down it causes wood to expand and shrink, which might cause cracks and weakness in wood furniture.
-The expanding and shrinking also contributes to warping or crevices in wood flooring.
+When humidity levels go up and down it causes wood to swell and shrink, which might cause cracks and weakness in wood furniture.
+The swelling and shrinking also adds to warping or crevices in wood flooring.

-Yes – books necessitate moisture to prevent the pages from ending up dry and brittle.
+That’s right – books necessitate moisture to prevent the pages from ending up dry and fragile.
 The absence of moisture can also make the ink flake and the cover warp.
-On the contrary, extreme moisture could cause book pages to stick together permanently, discoloration, and possibly mold.
+On the contrary, extreme moisture could cause book pages to stick together permanently, discoloration, and potentially mold.

-The absence of humidity generates static electricity which can cause problems with the internal components of electronic equipment, such as your plasma television, PC, or even your beloved PlayStation.
+The absence of humidity generates static electricity which can cause problems with the internal components of electronic equipment, such as your plasma television, desktop computer, or even your beloved PlayStation.

-Whether you are collecting paintings or stamps and photos, make sure your home’s humidity is well-balanced year-round.
-The up and down levels of humidity could cause postage stamps to become brittle and discolored and can even coil the corners on your photos.
-Low humidity can also make the paint used to produce artwork brittle or cause it to crack.
+Whether you are a collector of wall art or stamps and photos, make sure your home has a good balance of humidity all year.
+The up and down levels of humidity could cause postage stamps to become fragile and discolored and can even coil the corners on your photos.
+Low humidity can also make the paint used to produce artwork brittle or cause it to fracture.

-Are you a wine collector?
-Or a piano player?
+Do you collect win?
+Or play the piano?
 Humidity a major concern for you, too.
-To little humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially ruining your vino.
+A lack of humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially damaging your vino.
 Insufficient humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or cause cracks in the wood.

-Want to know if your home has the right balance of humidity?
+Not sure if your home has the correct balance of humidity?
 Call Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis and make sure your air isn’t hurting your valuable home.